Pratik-Ghute/AI_log_analysis_demo/readme.md

 Setup
 Get a Hugging Face Token: To use the Hugging Face model, you need an API token.
 You can get it by logging into Hugging Face and navigating to Settings -> Access Tokens.
 Copy your token and paste it into the config.py file in the HUGGINGFACE_TOKEN variable.

-Download the Model: The model used in this project is meta-llama/Meta-Llama-3-8B-Instruct.
+Use Inference Endpoints or Download the Model (To run on local server): The model used in this project is meta-llama/Meta-Llama-3-8B-Instruct.
 The first time you run the program, it will automatically download the necessary model weights from Hugging Face.

 Directory Structure: The project consists of the following files: